-Empowering people and communities to lead and take action for themselves to encourage persistent and long-term solutions.
+Empowering people to lead and take action for themselves to encourage persistent and long-term solutions.

-Local leadership is at the heart of the Locally Led Approach, with solutions more likely to be successful and long term where people within communities take action for themselves.
-This approach recognises and empowers local capacities, strengths, assets and aspirations, and acknowledges that leadership comes in many shapes and forms.
-Local people with these attributes may not see themselves as leaders in a traditional sense.
+Leadership is at the heart of the Locally Led Approach, with solutions more likely to be successful and long term where people within communities, organisations and groups take action for themselves.
+This approach recognises and empowers capacities, strengths, assets and aspirations, and acknowledges that leadership comes in many shapes and forms.
+People with these attributes may not see themselves as leaders in a traditional sense.